Acorns are Here, Watch for Deer!

-Because deertravel in families, drivers, including cyclists, should always be on the lookout for not one but up to three and sometimes four or more deer crossing the road; a doe, her young fawns, sometimes their older siblings, and a buck bringing up the rear in pursuit.
-Be especially alert for deer crossing the road at night.
-Deer eyes are highly sensitive to bright light and can be blinded by headlights at night, hence the phrase, “deer in the headlights.”
+Because deertravel in families, drivers, including cyclists, should always be on the lookout for not one deer but up to three and sometimes four sets of deer crossing the road; a doe, her young fawns, sometimes their older siblings, and a buck bringing up the rear.
+When a deer darts out into the road ahead of your car, the safest practice is to stop if possible and wait until you are sure all the animals in the group have crossed the road.

-If you find an injured deer in other areas, please contact your city’s animal control services agency.
-Native Animal Rescue’s deer hotline: 408 728-6334 is also available to help determine the best course of action or agency to contact.
+-Brought to you by the Native Animal Rescue’s deer team.
+Their hotline (408 728-6334) is also available to help determine the best course of action or agency to contact.
 NAR is the nonprofit wildlife rescue and rehabilitation organization serving Santa Cruz County, joined by the Silicon Valley Deer Team after the Wildlife Center of Silicon Valley discontinued its fawn rescue and rehabilitation program in 2016.